-- 1) For each person on board life jackets or buoyancy vests with positive buoyancy of minimum 50 N and approved by a certification authority (CE, ISO, CEN...), inflatable life jackets are not acceptable. - One anchor of 8kg ± 2kg weight, with not less than 30 metres of rope of 12mm minimum diameter.
-A hollow rope shall not be used for the anchor warp. - 3) At least one hand pump capable of pumping water from the bottom of the bilges to the outside of the deck and three hand bailers, the total weight of which shall not exceed 4kg.
-The capacity of each hand bailer shall be at least 4 litres and while racing the hand pump and three hand bailers shall be attached to the boat and stored in the cockpit. - 4) One paddle not less than 1200mm in length. - 5) An event organisation may specify in the Notice of Race or Sailing Instructions that personal phones and/or tracking devices shall be carried by boats.
+- 1) One anchor of $8kg \pm 2kg$ weight, with not less than 30 metres of rope of 12mm minimum diameter.
+A hollow rope shall not be used for the anchor warp. - 2) At least one hand pump capable of pumping water from the bottom of the bilges to the outside of the deck and three hand bailers, the total weight of which shall not exceed 4kg.
+The capacity of each hand bailer shall be at least 4 litres and while racing the hand pump and three hand bailers shall be attached to the boat and stored in the cockpit. - 3) One paddle not less than 1200mm in length. - 4) An event organisation may specify in the Notice of Race or Sailing Instructions that personal phones and/or tracking devices shall be carried by boats.